Despite pandemic, country figuring out different ways to celebrate Canada Day - Sylvan Lake News

 In British Columbia, orchestra conductor Stuart Martin said he knew his neighbours were curious about what he was doing in his backyard when one peered over the fence as he pointed his baton and wildly moved his arms.

-The neighbours couldn’t know, but the musical director of the Surrey City Orchestra was conducting his orchestra’s Canada Day virtual version of “O Canada” while standing on the grass.
+The neighbours couldn’t know, but the musical director of the Surrey City Orchestra was conducting a virtual version of “O Canada” while standing on the grass.

 The finished product is a unique version of the national anthem played by 28 musicians who have been missing each other due to the COVID-19 pandemic.

-The Surrey City Orchestra was billed to perform in Surrey on Canada Day, but the pandemic cancelled the celebrations on Wednesday, he said.
+The orchestra was billed to perform in Surrey on Canada Day, but the pandemic cancelled the celebrations on Wednesday, he said.

 “At first I was skeptical that we could pull this thing together in such a short time or whether or not it would sound any good,” Martin said.
 “I think it’s really great.”